USS Enterprise (NCC-1701)

-USS Enterprise (NCC-1701) is a starship in the Star Trek media franchise.
-It is the main setting of the original Star Trek television series (1966–69), and it is depicted in films, other television series, spin-off fiction, products, and fan-created media.
-Under the command of Captain James T. Kirk, the Enterprise carries its crew on a mission "to explore strange, new worlds; to seek out new life and new civilizations; to boldly go where no man has gone before."
-The 2022 series Star Trek: Strange New Worlds depicts the Enterprise under the command of Kirk's predecessor, Captain Christopher Pike.
+USS Enterprise is a series of starships in the Star Trek media franchise.
+Enterprise is the main setting of the original Star Trek television series (1966–69), nine Star Trek films, and Star Trek: Strange New Worlds (2022–present).
+The vessels carry their crew on a mission "to explore strange, new worlds; to seek out new life and new civilizations; to boldly go where no man has gone before."

-Matt Jefferies designed the Enterprise for television, and its core components – a saucer-shaped primary hull, two offset engine nacelles, and a cylindrical secondary hull – persisted across several television and film redesigns.
-After the Enterprise's destruction in the third franchise film, the production model was refurbished and depicted as its successor starship, the USS Enterprise, NCC-1701-A.
+Matt Jefferies designed the Enterprise for television, and its core components – a flying saucer-shaped primary hull, two offset engine nacelles, and a cylindrical secondary hull – persisted across several television and film redesigns.
+The vessel influenced the design of subsequent franchise spacecraft, including other vessels named Enterprise, and the model filmed for the original Star Trek TV series has been on display for decades at the National Air and Space Museum.

 Initially a vision of the potential for human spaceflight, the Enterprise became a popular culture icon.
-The vessel influenced the design of subsequent franchise spacecraft, and the model filmed for the original Star Trek TV series has been on display for decades at the National Air and Space Museum.
 The Enterprise has repeatedly been identified as one of the best-designed and most influential science fiction spacecraft.

 Development and production

 Concept and initial design

-Pato Guzman was the original art director assigned to Star Trek; Matt Jefferies, his assistant, took over when Guzman left the project.
-Jefferies, who was not a science fiction fan, was the Enterprise's primary designer and he based his work on concepts from series creator Gene Roddenberry.
-Roddenberry did not have any ideas about what the ship should look like, but he laid out several parameters:
+Series creator Gene Roddenberry reviewed hundreds of science fiction magazines, dating back to 1931, to gather ideas about what he wanted Star Trek's main vessel to look like.
+Despite the research, he was more confident in what he did not want than what he did want.
+He set several parameters:

-Roddenberry further specified that the Enterprise would have a crew of 100–150 and be incredibly fast.
-Jefferies and Roddenberry did not want the Enterprise to look like any of the rocket ships already used by the aerospace industry or in popular culture; many designs were rejected for being "too conventional".
+Roddenberry further specified that the ship would have a crew of 100–150 and be incredibly fast.
+Art director Pato Guzman's assistant, Matt Jefferies, was responsible for designing the ship and several of its sets.
+Jefferies and Roddenberry did not want the vessel to look like any of the rocket ships already used by the aerospace industry or in popular culture; many designs were rejected for being "too conventional".
 To meet Roddenberry's requirement that the ship look believable, Jefferies tried "to visualize what the fourth, fifth or tenth generation of present-day equipment would be like".
 Jefferies' experience with aviation let him imbue his designs with what he called "aircraft logic".
 He imagined the ship's engines would be too powerful to be near the crew, requiring them to be set apart from the hull.
-While Jefferies initially rejected a disk-shaped component, worried about the similarities to flying saucers, a spherical module eventually flattened into a disk.
+Jefferies initially rejected a disk-shaped component, worried about the similarities to flying saucers; however, a spherical module eventually flattened into a disk.
+Because the ship would be expected to flash by quickly on television screens, Jefferies wanted the design to be "very simple, but immediately identifiable – a shape that you could instantly pick out."